 But in the months since I’ve turned 40, my inner critic has been working overtime— telling me that I’m not enough, that I play it too safe, and that I’m not where I should be.
 Whenever I’ve shared these feelings with someone, I’m usually met with “Wow, really?
 You are way too hard on yourself.”

 Was it true?
 Was I being too hard on myself?
 I have a comfortable, well-paying job, a husband that loves me, and two amazing children that I adore.
-If all of this was true, why was does it not feel like enough for me?
+If all of this was true, why was, does it not feel like enough for me?

 Let’s fast forward to TechLady Hackathon that I attended this weekend(10/21/2017).
 I attended Eva Reid Stern’s session about finding your passion.
-She went over the key concepts of Danielle LaPorte’s Desire Map with her own spin on things.
-We went through the 5 life areas (Livelihood/Lifestyle; Body and Wellness; Creativity and Learning; Relationships and Social; Essence and Spirituality) and identified adjectives to describe how we wanted to feel in each of these life areas.
+She went over the fundamental concepts of Danielle LaPorte’s Desire Map with her spin on things.
+We went through the five life areas (Livelihood/Lifestyle; Body and Wellness; Creativity and Learning; Relationships and Social; Essence and Spirituality) and identified adjectives to describe how we wanted to feel in each of these life areas.
 The basic gist across most of my areas is growth, adventure, challenged.
 These are all things that I feel that I’m missing from my life.
 Risk taking on the regular would satisfy these things.